Civil Engineering Graduate Studies

 “Having a master’s degree means I’ll have more of a choice of where I’m going to work.
 I’ll be able to go to any employer and say, ‘I came up with these experiments, I conducted them, I analyzed the data – and here’s what it means.”

-Michael Spade, graduate student pursuing MS in Civil Engineering
+Michael Spade, pursuing M.S. in Civil Engineering.
+Read Michael's story.